Wanted (2004 film)

 Wanted is a 2004 Indian Malayalam-language thriller film directed by newcomer Murali Nagavally and written by Priyadarshan.
 The films stars five newcomers: Madhu Warrier, Aravindan, Anniyappan, Nishanth Sagar, and Suchitra.
 The film is a remake of the Telugu film Aithe (2003).
-Mohanlal made a cameo appearance in the film.
+Mohanlal made an extended cameo appearance in the film.

 Plot

 Five unemployed youngsters plan a heist.
 Don Muhammed Ibrahim comes to the city where the youngsters are.
-How Narayana Swamy IPS brings the youngsters to justice forms the rest of the story.
+How Narayana Swamy IPS brings the youngsters to justice and how the youngsters deal with Ibrahim form the rest of the story.